 When I walked in the restaurant, I was greeted immediately by two waitresses and a shift manager.
 All said a collected "hello."
 Heather, the shift manager, told me that I could take a seat anywhere.
 I sat down at a booth and she brought me a menu and took my drink order.
 She said a waitress would be with me in a moment.

-Seven minutes later, Trina walked by and said she would look in on my order.
+Seven minutes later, Connie walked by and said she would look in on my order.
 She came out two minutes after that with a very hot plate.
 It was too hot to touch.
 I used my napkins and my silverware to move the plate around.
 The hamburger was hot, but the bun was a little stale.
 The French fries were a little crisp, which was perfect for me.
 My drink was watered down and was overloaded with ice.

-After my food was delivered, Trina did check with me once to see if I needed anything.
+After my food was delivered, Connie did check with me once to see if I needed anything.
 However, when I was nearly done with the meal, I was looking for her so I could get the bill.
 I went to the restroom at this point.
 The men’s restroom had soap on the floor and was out of paper towels.

 When I returned to my table, the busboy had already cleared it off.
-Had I seen Trina earlier, I would have told her my intention and left the bill on the table to show someone was still there.
+Had I seen Connie earlier, I would have told her my intention and left the bill on the table to show someone was still there.
 The busboy seemed a little surprised and apologetic that I was not done eating.

 I took points off for the payment process as well.
 I walked up to the cashier's desk and asked for a bill.
 Heather seemed a little surprised I didn't have one already.
 She looked up what table I was at and printed up the receipt.
 I told her that my table was cleared before I was completely done with the meal.
 Heather was shocked about that and offered me a drink to take with me.
 She yelled at the busboy for clearing the table.
 Heather gave me the bill to sign and she wished me nice day.